Password ManagerDeveloper Tools

 Fingerprint

-A short unique sting generated from the public key used to identify the key.
+A short unique sting generated from the public key for identification.
 For example, SSH-signed git commits can be verified using the fingerprint.

-SSH keys stored in the Bitwarden password manager will have access to Bitwarden features such as folders, collections, favorites, master password re-prompt, notes, attachments, and custom fields.
+SSH keys stored in the Bitwarden Password Manager will have access to Bitwarden features such as folders, favorites, master password re-prompt, notes, cloning items, attachments, and custom fields.

 Create new SSH key